PTC Laboratories, Inc.

 History of PTC Laboratories

 Our paternity testing laboratory was established in 1996 in Columbia, Missouri.
-Our DNA testing laboratory is among only 42 AABB-accredited laboratories in North America.
 Our laboratory’s paternity testing has come to be among the four or five largest DNA laboratories in the US, according to the volume of paternity cases performed.
 We perform DNA testing for more than 40,000 people each year and also conduct international cases worldwide.

 As discussed and explained throughout the website, our scientists perform the highest levels of analysis and implement safeguards to avoid producing erroneous results.
 Because of these methods, we earn less money with every test, but sleep better, knowing that we are not giving incorrect results to the people who trust us with a matter of such importance.